Justin Turner Preview, Player Props: Red Sox vs. Orioles

 Justin Turner At The Plate

-- Among qualifying hitters in MLB, he ranks 38th in batting average, 43rd in on-base percentage, and 59th in slugging.
+- He ranks 30th in batting average, 44th in on base percentage, and 56th in slugging among qualifying batters in MLB.

-- Turner has picked up a hit in 69.2% of his 143 games this year, with more than one hit in 31.5% of those games.
+- Turner has picked up a hit in 100 of 144 games this year, with multiple hits 46 times.

-- In 44.1% of his games this year, Turner has notched at least one RBI.
-In 24 of those games (16.8%) he recorded two or more RBI, while accounting for three or more of his team's runs in five contests.
+- In 43.8% of his games this season, Turner has notched at least one RBI.
+In 24 of those games (16.7%) he recorded two or more RBI, while accounting for three or more of his team's runs in five contests.

-- He has scored in 46.9% of his games this year, with two or more runs scored in 10.5%.
+- He has scored a run in 67 games this year, with multiple runs 15 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.